apache/flink/docs/content.zh/release-notes/flink-1.19.md

 Please start to use Java's own `Duration` class, instead.
 Methods supporting the `Duration` class that replace the deprecated Time-based methods were introduced.

-#### Add new interfaces for SinkV2 to synchronize the API with the SourceV2 API
+#### Add new interfaces for SinkV2 to synchronize the API with the Source API

 ##### [FLINK-33973](https://issues.apache.org/jira/browse/FLINK-33973)